anaconda/renovate-config/docs/Dockerfile.md

 To upgrade dependencies in a `Dockerfile` that are not automatically recognized, there is a configuration using regex matching.

 You need to define your dependency version as an `ENV` var and then use it later on.
+The env variable name *must* end in `_VERSION`.

 An example:

 ```Dockerfile
 # renovate: datasource=github-tags depName=conda/conda